dfinity/ic-observability-stack/README.md

 ![Architecture of IC metrics](doc/architecture.png)

-This stack also supports *direct mode* (not visualized in the diagram above), in case the firewall of your IC nodes permit direct access.
+This stack also supports *direct mode* (not visualized in the diagram above), in case the firewall of your IC nodes permits direct access to your instance of the stack.

 ## Prerequisites